fongc123/notes/Data Mining/Data Preprocessing.md

 #### Choosing PCs

-The expression of the <span style = "color:lightblue">proportion of variance</span> is shown below, where $k$ corresponds to the number of dimensions kept and $d$ corresponds to the number of dimensions before PCA was performed.
+The <span style = "color:lightblue">proportion of variance</span> shows the proportion of principal components kept.
+Its expression is shown below, where $k$ corresponds to the number of dimensions kept and $d$ corresponds to the number of dimensions before PCA was performed.

 $$proportion=\frac{\lambda_1+\lambda_2+\cdots+\lambda_k}{\lambda_1+\lambda_2+\cdots+\lambda_d}$$